 The program currently faces many financial challenges because of rising healthcare costs and a decreasing number of workers per enrollee.

 2019: Medicare Advantage Open Enrollment Period Appears

 This was a big deal for those on Part C plans.
-Prior to this OEP, Medicare Advantage recipients were effectively forced plan-members to stay enrolled regardless if they later decided it wasn’t a good fit for them.
-Now, just like Original Medicare, there is an open period to make changes or leave one plan to begin another that makes more sense for them.
+Before this OEP, Medicare Advantage recipients were effectively forced plan-members to stay enrolled regardless if they later decided it wasn’t a good fit for them.
+Now, like in Original Medicare, there is an open period to make changes or leave one plan to begin another that makes more sense for them.

 2021: Medicare Advantage Plans Now Accept ESRD Patients

-Those suffering from End-Stage Renal Disease are now able to enroll in Medicare Advantage plans.
-These Part C plans must offer the same coverage as Original Medicare; however, there can still be additional costs and restrictions.
+Those suffering from End-Stage Renal Disease can now enroll in Medicare Advantage plans.
+These Part C plans must offer the same coverage as Original Medicare; however, additional costs and restrictions can still exist.

 Into the Future: Number of Medicare Recipients Expected to Swell